La Ferrière-au-Doyen

 La Ferrière-au-Doyen (/fr/) is a commune in the Orne department in north-western France.

 Geography

+La Ferrière-au-Doyen is made up of the following collection of villages and hamlets, La Faisanderie, La Ferrière-au-Doyen and La Grimonnière.

 The Commune is one of 27 communes that make up the Natura 2000 protected area of Bocages et vergers du sud Pays d'Auge.

+Two rivers, the Iton and Le Vivier Tranchant flow through the commune.
+In addition a stream, Ruisseau de la Gaziniere also passes through the commune.